Akshat-Raj/add/README.md

 # add

-make a program to add two numbers
+Make a program to add two numbers.